-- 1) Background.
+1) Background.
 The decision to apply mineral location closures will be made by the Commissioner of DNR within the standards set by Alaska Statutes.
 AS 38.05.185(a) requires that the Commissioner determines that mining is incompatible with a significant surface use before an area can be closed to mining.
 The same section of the statute requires that the Commissioner determine that a potential use conflict exists before imposing leasing requirements for development of locatable minerals.
 The fact that an area is closed to new mineral location will not be cause for denying access across state land.
-Mineral closures do not affect valid existing mineral locations. - 2) Land Closed to Mineral Entry.
-State mining law stipulates that mining must be determined to be in conflict with significant surface uses before an area can be closed to mineral entry (AS 38.05.300).
-There is little correspondence between the location of state upland parcels designated Settlement and historical or potential mining activity in the planning area.
-Since little potential conflict is expected to exist, this plan does not create any new mineral closing orders or leasehold location orders.
-The current Mineral Closing Orders will, however, be retained.
-These affect extensive areas within the planning boundary, including most legislatively designated areas18, many areas designated settlement (current and proposed), areas designated forestry and wildlife habitat, and anadromous streams.
-To determine the location of areas closed to mineral entry in the planning area consult the DNR Alaska Mapper, available online at: http://dnr.alaska.gov/Mapper
+Mineral closures do not affect valid existing mineral locations.

-17 Note: Mining in fish habitat requires additional permits from ADEC and ADF&G.
+19 Note: Mining in fish habitat requires additional permits from ADEC and ADF&G.